nicHoch/STIXCore/docs/pipelineconfiguration.rst

 2: update /etc/systemd/system/stix-pipeline.service with log-pathes users if needed

-3: Reload the service files to include the new service.
+3: Reload the service files to include the new service. test

 `sudo systemctl daemon-reload`